theAkito/userdef/README.md

 * Reliability

 ## Project Status
+Stable Beta.

-Beta.
-Works, but needs more testing and 3rd party feedback. --> Please help!
+This app is well tested & works, but needs more testing and feedback from 3rd parties. --> Please help!

 ## TODO
 * ~~Make ID adjustable~~